-- 44. (a) Unless the Council shall in any particular case otherwise determine, the Annual General Meeting of the Association shall be held, at such place as the Council shall appoint, on the third Thursday in May of each year.
+- 44. (a) Unless the Council shall in any particular case otherwise determine, the Annual General Meeting of the Association shall be held, at such place as the Council shall appoint, on the third Thursday in September of each year.
 If the Council shall fix upon some other date for an Annual General Meeting, it shall notify the members of the Association of that other date not later than the day which falls six months before that date.
-Not more than fifteen months shall elapse between the date of one Annual General Meeting and that of the next. - (b) There shall be transacted at each Annual General Meeting the following business: - (i) receiving the annual report of the Council; - (ii) declaration of the result of any election for members of the Council; - (iii) receiving the annual accounts of the Association and the auditors' report on them; - (iv) appointment of an auditor or auditors.
+Not more than fifteen months shall elapse between the date of one Annual General Meeting and that of the next, with the exception of the Annual General Meeting held in 2010. - (b) There shall be transacted at each Annual General Meeting the following business: - (i) receiving the annual report of the Council; - (ii) declaration of the result of any election for members of the Council; - (iii) receiving the annual accounts of the Association and the auditors' report on them; - (iv) appointment of an auditor or auditors.